microsoft/vscode-docs/blogs/2017/06/20/great-looking-editor-roundup.md

 ## File Icon Themes

-File icon themes shipped with last August with VS Code 1.5.
+Using a file icon theme helps you quickly see file types in the Explorer and tabs through colorful icons.
 Here is a screenshot of supported icons from [VSCode Great Icons](https://marketplace.visualstudio.com/items?itemName=emmanuelbeziat.vscode-great-icons).

 ![vscode great icons](2017_06_20_vscode-great-icons.jpg)

-Just as with color themes, there are many popular file icon themes to choose from.
+Just as with color themes, there are many popular file icon themes in the Marketplace.

 <div class="marketplace-popular-file-icon-themes"></div>

 ## Font Ligatures

 There are many settings you can tweak to make VS Code look good.
-One of my favorites is font ligatures.
+One of my favorites is font ligatures, where two characters are combined into a single expressive character.
 Enable font ligatures by setting `"editor.fontLigatures"` to `true`.
-You will to have a font installed that supports font liagures, such as [Fira Code](https://github.com/tonsky/FiraCode).
+You must have a font installed that supports font ligatures, such as [Fira Code](https://github.com/tonsky/FiraCode).

 ![font ligatures](2017_06_20_font-ligatures-annotated.png)